dwtoledo/bc-250-rust-governor/README.md

-# Cyan Skillfish Governor - A Configuration Guide for the BC-250
+# BC-250 Rust Governor - A Configuration Guide for the BC-250

-This document provides a comprehensive guide to configuring the `cyan-skillfish-governor`, specifically for use with the **AMD BC-250 APU**.
+This document provides a comprehensive guide to configuring the `bc-250-rust-governor`, specifically for use with the **AMD BC-250 APU**.
 This hardware, originally designed for cryptocurrency mining, can be repurposed for gaming, but it requires careful power and thermal management to function correctly.
 This governor provides the necessary intelligent control to unlock its gaming potential.

 ## Core Concepts